brianjosephhabeeb/Project_1/README.md

 - HTML, CSS, and JavaScript

 ## Tackling the problem
-- Wireframming, pseudocode, and class lectuares
+- Wireframming(analog white board), pseudocode, and class lectuares
 - I made an array of all winning combinations and then targeted those combinations using .forEach and then .Every for the "cells" on the board to check for those combinations.
 - Basic CSS styling to help with user experience like hover state and shadowing of the cells were used.